 #162 The Shape of Water (2017)

-Why You Should Watch: While not technically gothic, this romantic period fantasy showcases Guillermo del Toro’s signature gothic style.
+Why You Should Watch: This romantic period fantasy showcases Guillermo del Toro’s signature gothic style.

 Sally Hawkins plays a mute janitor who falls in love with an amphibian humanoid sea creature held captive at a secret government facility where she works during the Cold War.
 It won four Oscars.

-Content Note: R for sexual content, nudity, violence, and language.
+Content Note: R for explicit sensual content, nudity, violence, and language.